 Head Start and Early Head Start centers will hold Family Events.
-As a regular part of these meetings, staff share center information, Policy Council reports, current events, community resources and parent/child activities.
+As a regular part of these meetings, staff share center/home base information, Policy Council reports, current events and community resources.
 Parents will be given the opportunity to provide their input in planning future events and discussing issues and center happenings.